NeutronBlast/UCSD-Assignments/README.md

  This repository contains a menu to select the assignment to visualize.
 The list of assignments is:
  1. **Adjacent maps:** Displays two maps using `MicrosoftHybridProvider`, one map displays the location of UC San Diego, the other one displays the location of my hometown (Miranda - Venezuela)
+ 2. **Earthquake data map:** Displays a world map with markers that have different styles according to the magnitude of the earthquake
+ 3. **Life expectancy map:** Displays a world map of the life expectancy of each country, shades of blue mean higher life expectancy and shades of red mean lower life expectancy

 ## Built with
 1. [Java with JDK 14](https://www.oracle.com/java/technologies/javase/jdk14-archive-downloads.html)